The police must make an application for an Apprehended Domestic Violence Order (ADVO), unless they have a good reason not to, where:

 If a defendant contacts you directly when the AVO says he can only contact you through your lawyer, he will be breaching the AVO.
 He may have also breached other orders in the AVO.
 You should call the police and show them copies of the text messages.

-You or the defendant can apply to vary (change) an AVO.
+You or an interested party, including the defendant can apply to vary (change) an AVO.
 If the police made the original application, they can also apply to vary the AVO.
-If the AVO protects a child under 16 years of age, only the police can apply to vary the AVO.

 It is possible to vary the AVO, so that only the mandatory orders (standard orders) apply.
 From 3 December 2016, these orders are listed under the heading 'Orders about behaviour.'
 These orders do not stop you and your father from living in the same house.